cs2620-pr/wire-protocols-grpc/README.md

 python -m pytest --cov=server --cov=client
 ```

+## Performance Considerations

+- **Bandwidth Usage**: Our implementation of gRPC uses more bandwidth than both JSON and custom wire protocols, primarily due to how we retrieve all messages at once.
+For 1 million messages:
+  - CustomWireProtocol: 51.3 MB
+  - JSONProtocol: 227.0 MB
+  - gRPC: 534.5 MB

+- **Polling Interval**: The default polling interval is 2 seconds.
+Decreasing this will make the application more responsive but increase bandwidth usage and server load.
+You can adjust this with the `--poll-interval` option.

+- **Message Batching**: Consider implementing message pagination or incremental updates to reduce bandwidth usage in production deployments.

 ## Troubleshooting

 - **Connection Issues**: Ensure the server is running and that the host and port settings match between client and server.